 Overall, these ham and cheese biscuits:

-Can be kept in an airtight container for up to one week or freeze them for later.
+- Can be kept in an airtight container for up to five days in the fridge, three days in room temperature, or freeze them for later.

 I hope you try this easy quick bread recipe!
 If you do, please leave me a rating and comment down below or tag me on any of my social media.
 I’m @yay_for_food on Instagram.
 Please share your recipe pictures!